In this brief guide, we will look at a Trypophobia test, and some other information about trypophobia like trypophobia cure and causes of trypophobia.

 - breathing slowly as in sleep, and

 - Clearing the mind of worrying thoughts by concentrating on a calming image, such as a tranquil scene.

 These techniques can be combined in a variety of ways but the results of all methods appear to be similar.

 Organize a diary record to assess the nature and severity of symptoms, situations in which anxiety occurs, and avoidance.

-Give information to correct misunderstanding about the cause of symptoms (e.g. palpitations, chest pain, and light-headedness are due to normal ‘fight or flight anxiety response/hyperventilation, rather than heart attack or stroke) and the consequences of symptoms (they are harmless).
+Give information to correct a misunderstanding about the cause of symptoms (e.g. palpitations, chest pain, and light-headedness are due to normal ‘fight or flight anxiety response/hyperventilation, rather than heart issues or stroke) and the consequences of symptoms (they are harmless).

 Discuss the patient’s specific concerns about their symptom(s); for example, that dizziness will lead to fainting.

 Explain the vicious circle of anxiety (‘fear of fear’), including the importance of fearful concerns about the symptoms.

 Explain the maintaining effects of avoidance.

 Teach graded exposure